 GDL Piling Ltd offer a range of techniques for the installation of foundation-bearing piles for large structures and buildings along with different types of piled retaining walls.
-Our piling techniques include Large Diameter Rotary Board Piling (LDP Piling, and Contiguous Flight Auger Piling (CFA Piling) and Driven Piling (Precast & Steel Tubular).
+Our piling techniques include Large Diameter Rotary Board Piling (LDP Piling), Contiguous Flight Auger Piling (CFA Piling) and Driven Piling (Precast & Steel Tubular).

 What is a Pile Foundation?

 A pile is a long cylinder of a strong material such as concrete that pushes into the ground to act as a steady support for the construction of buildings on top of it.

 A pile foundation is a solution for the following situations:

 1. When there is a layer of weak soil at the surface this layer cannot support the weight of the building.
 If this situation arises, the loads of the building have to bypass this layer and transfer to the layer of stronger soil or rock that is below the weak layer.
 A pile foundation facilitates this requirement.

 2. For structures such as high-rise buildings, bridges or water tanks where there are very heavy and concentrated loads.

 A pile foundation is capable of taking higher loads than spread footings.

 The two fundamental types of pile foundations – an end bearing pile and a friction pile which are based on structural behaviour and each one works in its own way.